benjymous/annotations/sandman/sandman.08.md

 Dream is.
 Considering the lack of crowds, this scene is set on a weekday, or early in the morning.
 	Note the birds.
 The linkage of Dream with birds is a common motif.

+Thus writes "Kai'Ckul" <oshinsky@webspan.net>:

+Firstly, I would like to say how terribly strange it was for me to be literally sitting in Washington Square Park, reading "The Sound Of Her Wings" for the first time.
+I realized it immediately, and it was one of those "weird shit" moments that Rose Walker always babbles on about.
+My point, though, is that I found this story immediately interesting, Death in Washington Square Park, since i really dislike that place,
+since:

+a) it is dirty
+b) it is either very, very, crowded or very, very empty
+c) drug dealers lurk around every corner, and so the cops are always hassling everyone there
+d) the fountain *never* works (even in the summer) and (most importantly)
+e) to quote friend of mine: 'every time I go to Washington Square, someone dies.'
+'no, really. it's either an O.D. or a heart attack or something, but every damn time I've been there (which is farily often, and accurate) there's been a corpse there waiting for me.'

+Anyway, the point is, Washington Square Park, which I tend to frequent, is a place where many Goths hang out, many of whom look much like Morpheus and Death or thier human counterparts, Robert Smith and Souixie Souix.
+It doesn't matter whether or not Morpheus or Death have wings, real or metaphorical, since they would if we were to suppose them to and wouldn't if we didn't.
+I'm rambling on, but inittially meant to say that Many people who look very much like the two hang there, death is always about, and no one seems to notice.

 Page 3 panel 6:  The young woman is Death, Dream's older sister.
 Note that Death has subsequently been portrayed with a mark around one of her eyes.